Amex Cobalt vs. Scotia Gold Amex: Which Is the Better Rewards Card?

 Cardholders also get 3 points for every $1 spent on eligible streaming services and 2 points for every $1 they spend on travel and transit (which includes a wide range of travel purchases like ridesharing apps, taxis, hotel stays, flights and any eligible gas station).
 Finally, users get 1 point for every $1 on all other purchases.

 The Scotiabank Gold American Express® Card has very comparable earn rates, though they’re not exactly the same.
-You’ll get 5x Scene+ points for every $1 CAD you spend on eligible grocery, dining and entertainment purchases.
-Much like the American Express Cobalt® Card, the food category covers a lot of ground, including groceries, restaurants and meal delivery services.
+You’ll earn 6X Scene+ points for each $1 CAD charged to your account on all eligible purchases at Sobeys, IGA, Safeway, and more eligible grocers.¹ You’ll get 5x Scene+ points for every $1 CAD you spend on other eligible grocery, dining and entertainment purchases.
+Much like the American Express Cobalt® Card, the food category covers a lot of ground, including restaurants, grocery stores, and meal delivery services.
 Unlike the Cobalt card, you also enjoy the high 5x earn rate on entertainment purchases like movies and theatre tickets.
 You also earn 3X Scene+ points for every $1 spent on gas, eligible daily transit and even select streaming services.

 For the 5 and 3-point earn rates there is a combined cap of $50,000 each year, but it resets annually and it is a pretty high threshold to meet.
 All other purchases on the card earn 1 Scene+ point per $1 spent.